 Harrisonburg's Bicycle & Pedestrian Plan provides a framework for enhancing the safety and attractiveness of walking and biking through on- and off-street improvements and public programs.
 The current Bicycle & Pedestrian Plan was adopted in 2010 and the updated version was adopted by City Council in April 2017.

-Rockingham County has an approved Bicycle and Pedestrian Plan adopted in October, 2016.
+Rockingham County adopted their Bicycle and Pedestrian Plan in October, 2016.
 The Plan is Rockingham County's first, and identifies important walking and biking connections between the County, the City of Harrisonburg, and the five Towns.

 For additional information please contact Ann Cundy at (540) 885-5174 or by email at email@example.com.